-Graduate students at Michigan State University are eligible to participate in the CIC CourseShare program, sponsored by the Big Ten Universities and the University of Chicago through the Committee on Institutional Cooperation (CIC).
+Graduate students at Michigan State University are eligible to participate in the CourseShare program, sponsored by the Big Ten Academic Alliance.

-CIC CourseShare is a system for sharing specialized and unique courses among CIC universities.
-Courses taught using technology have been targeted for CIC CourseShare, but face-to-face courses, particularly those taught in a non-traditional format such as summer intensive sessions or weekend seminars are also candidates.
+CourseShare is a system for sharing specialized and unique language courses among Big Ten universities.
+Courses taught using technology have been targeted for CourseShare, but face-to-face courses, particularly those taught in a non-traditional format such as summer intensive sessions or weekend seminars are also candidates.

 Online and other non-traditionally delivered courses that are inter-institutionally shared will be determined and agreed upon by the deans of the participating academic departments.
-It is most likely that CIC CourseShare courses will focus on sharing graduate and other very specialized courses not offered at every CIC institution.
+It is most likely that CourseShare courses will focus on sharing graduate and other very specialized courses not offered at every institution.